 Tony Blackman looks back at his captivating career, from the RAF, national service and learning to fly to squadron flying and testing aircraft at Boscombe Down.
 He offers an insight into the world of the aerospace industry and what it takes to be a test pilot.£12.99read more >

-This book is signed by one of the authors, Tony Blackman.
+This book is signed the author, Tony Blackman.

 In 2007, a restored Avro Vulcan Mark 2 – XH558 – took to the skies to help commemorate the 25th anniversary of the Falklands conflict.
 To coincide with this the memoirs of one of its test pilots, Tony Blackman, was published to great acclaim.
 Now the first book about test flying this monumental delta-wing aircraft which dominated the history of the late 20th century is available in paperback.£12.99read more >